-Welcome to Renaissance Learning’s GDPR Compliance Overview
+Welcome to Renaissance Learning’s GDPR Compliance & Brexit Overview

-The GDPR goes into effect on 25 May, 2018.
+The GDPR went into effect on 25 May, 2018.
 The GDPR is the European Union’s (“EU”) new data-protection framework.
 The GDPR builds on the EU’s data protection framework in place since 1995.
-Renaissance welcomes the GDPR as embodying many of the data-protection philosophies it holds as an organization.
+Renaissance welcomed the GDPR as embodying many of the data-protection philosophies it holds as an organization.
 The GDPR provides for stricter limits on processing of personal data, significantly expands the rights of EU residents over their data, and provides for increased transparency regarding the use of EU residents’ data.
 All of this adds up to greater rights privacy rights for individuals in the EU.

 Renaissance is committed to GDPR compliance